Department of Politics Philosophy and Religion, County South, Lancaster University, Bailrigg, Lancaster LA1 4YL, UK

 1. A piece of work of a maximum of 250 words including references before 5pm Friday 11th October 2013.

-This coming Lent (spring) term Roger Haydon Mitchell, the external partnerships facilitator for the Richardson Institute, will be convening a distance learning module in Political Theology for Peace as part of a new program of applied research initiatives within the RI.
-This will be the first of a number of modules in applied research into positive politics for peace.
+This coming Lent (spring) term 2015, Dr Roger Haydon Mitchell, the external partnerships facilitator for the Richardson Institute, will be convening a distance learning module in Political Theology for Peace as part of a new program of applied research initiatives within the RI.
+This is the first of a number of modules in applied research into positive politics for peace.

 The aim of this first module will be to investigate contemporary political theology as a context to evaluate and test an innovative, inclusive, reconfiguration of the politics of Jesus known as kenarchy.
 From archy, a way of ordering or relating in social space and keno, to empty.
 Configuring a politics of love measured by readiness to die for the other, even one’s enemy, kenarchy strategically engages specific oppressive operations of sovereign power and embarks on a rhythm of resistance and submission in order to undo them.
 The goal is to identify endemic, deep-structural obstacles to human wellbeing and pre-emptively and permanently undermine them.
 Drawing on the originary radical traditions of Franciscans, Quakers and early Pentecostals, the aim is to actively seek out and collaborate with others who desire to enact similarly loving, inclusive politics of peace within the various spheres of society, whatever their faith standpoints.